farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-parameters.md

 ### timeseries-mrids {#timeseries-mrids}
 Some processes require the RAO to split the CIM CRAC into multiple smaller CRACs, in particular in order to optimize different borders separately.
 For example, the SWE CC process requires the RAO to be split into one France-Spain RAO and one Spain-Portugal RAO.
-This is possible thanks to the CIM CRAC's TimeSeries tags, that can are each allocated to one of the two borders.
+This is possible thanks to the CIM CRAC's TimeSeries tags, that can allocate crac objects to one of the two borders.
 The "timeseries-mrids" parameters allows the user to set which timeseries should be read from the CIM CRAC file, in order to define the CNECs and remedial actions of the border-specific RAO.
 TimeSeries are identified by their "mRID" value.
 See [example below](#cim-example) for a better illustration.